Differentiable Evolutionary Reinforcement Learning: Introduction

 \section{Introduction}

-In reinforcement learning (RL), the efficacy of autonomous agents hinges fundamentally on the quality of the reward signal---the critical lens through which an agent perceives its environment and guides learning toward desirable behaviors~\citep{schulman2017proximal,shao2024deepseekmath,team2025kimi}.
-However, crafting an optimal reward function remains a persistent bottleneck \citep{skalse2022defining}.
-While manual reward engineering can be effective, it is notoriously brittle and prone to ``reward hacking'', where agents exploit specification flaws to maximize scores without achieving the intended goal \citep{amodei2016concrete, yan2025reformreducinghuman}.
-In complex reasoning tasks, outcome-based signals (\textit{e.g.,} success/failure binary flags) are often too sparse to drive efficient learning over long horizons.
-Consequently, the field has leaned heavily on human-in-the-loop paradigms, such as Reinforcement Learning from Human Feedback (RLHF) \citep{christiano2017deep, ouyang2022training}, which rely on extensive human annotations to train a dense reward model (shown in the top left of Figure \ref{fig:overview}).
-Yet, as highlighted by Sutton's ``The Bitter Lesson''~\citep{sutton2019bitter}, strategies dependent on specific human priors are ultimately less scalable than general methods that leverage computation to learn directly from experience.
+The efficacy of reinforcement learning (RL) hinges fundamentally on the quality of the reward signal, the lens through which an agent perceives its environment and learns desirable behaviors~\citep{schulman2017proximal,deepseekai2025deepseekr1incentivizingreasoningcapability}.
+However, crafting optimal rewards remains a persistent bottleneck.
+In complex reasoning tasks, outcome signals are often too sparse to drive learning over long horizons, while manual reward design is highly susceptible to ``reward hacking'' \citep{amodei2016concrete, yan2025reformreducinghuman}.
+Although dense reward models can mitigate these issues~\citep{ouyang2022training}, they incur prohibitive human annotation costs.